 Set to -1.
-The system will return the socket number in the RETCODE field.
+The system returns the socket number in the RETCODE field.

-Note: Be sure to use only the socket number returned by the system.
+Note: Use only the socket number returned by the system.

 If RETCODE is negative, this contains an error number.
-Error numbers are described in Appendix B, "Return codes," on page 371.
+Error numbers are described in Appendix B, "Return codes," on page 397.